Advent Resources

 #AdventWord is a popular hashtag among Episcopalians during Advent.
 Join an international community of prayer this Advent season.
 This is sponsored by Forward Movement.
 Let us wait for the birth of Christ together.

-Advent Calendars An Advent calendar also helps us to mark the days of Advent as we move towards Christmas.
+Advent Calendars An Advent calendar helps us to mark the days of Advent as we move towards Christmas.
 Advent Calendars seems to have moved beyond the traditional chocolate behind each door.
 Some St. John’s families have advent calendars with tea, Legos, or cheese!
 What is behind the door each day at your house?